Manual

 You can at any time build a profiling variant for use with Gnu's "gprof".
 This allows you to identify any performance problems and optimise code selectively based on performance profiles.
 Typically 95% or more of a program is NOT performance critical, so optimising everything is a huge waste of effort.
 Profiling allows you to focus on the 5% of the program that can actually benefit from optimisation.

 Once you are satisfied that your program is entirely bug-free (okay, only joking) and blindingly fast (yeah, okay, joking again) you can then build a release variant for shipping to the customer.
-This will not only run about four times faster than the debug variant but is smaller and more difficult to reverse engineer because it doesn't contain any debugger information.
+This will not only run about four times faster than the debug variant but will be much smaller too.
+It is also more difficult to reverse engineer because it doesn't contain any debugging information.

 Using wxWidgets